 They occasionally hunt the Cold Bay side of the Peninsula and nearby upland areas.
 They use a large spread of custom-painted Brant decoys, Canada goose decoys, and duck decoys to lure all these species within close range.
 They use the best gear possible to make your hunt more successful and enjoyable.
 They have a wide variety of hunting and fishing available and will cater the hunting and fishing to each group’s goals.
 Black brant are the most abundant species of waterfowl in the Cold Bay area.
 Izembek Lagoon offers the best black Brant hunting anywhere.
 Taverner cackling geese are also very abundant.
 Pintails are by far the most abundant puddle duck species in the area.
 They also have good numbers of mallards, wigeon, and green-winged teal.
 Ptarmigan are plentiful on the tundra in the Cold Bay uplands.

 Cold Bay Seasons:

 • The first three weeks of September are best for the Cast & Blast.

-• November and December: trophy Brant, sea ducks, ptarmigan plus other ducks.
+• November and December is time for trophy Brant, sea ducks, ptarmigan, plus other ducks.

 Getting to the Lodge:

-The Lodge recommends that you spend a night before and after your trip in Anchorage.
+The Lodge recommends that you spend a night before and after your trip to Anchorage.
 You'll take a two-hour and 20-minute flight from Anchorage to Cold Bay.
-A lodge representative will drive you from the airport to the Lodge which is very close, within walking distance.
+A lodge representative will drive you from the Cold Bay Airport to the Lodge, which is very close, within walking distance.
 (Airfare, hotel nights, and meals in Anchorage are not included in the package.)

 $5,000.00 per person